richardhussey/richardhussey.github.io/work.md

 	+ **Key technologies**: WPS / SAS, T-SQL / MS SQL Server
 	+ I maintained, created, and validated the results of an annual data analysis for Experian data products, including ConsumerView and Mosaic segmentations
 	+ I maintained and created documentation for data products
-	+ I created a set of bespoke analytics on Experian’s Financial Strategy Segments data product
+	+ I created a set of bespoke analytics on Experian's Financial Strategy Segments data product
 	+ I defined WPS coding standards and defined best practice for version control using Git
 	+ I enforced data quality standards and produced accuracy stats on data products